lesandie/md-cv/README.md

 * Design and implementation of backend infrastructures with different OSS technologies and tools for CESGA's services:

-  * GaleraDB and PostgreSQL/PostGIS/TimescaleDB cluster infrastructure admin/DBA: due to my strong background in RDBMSs (+1TB storage).
+  * GaleraDB and PostgreSQL/PostGIS/TimescaleDB cluster infrastructure sysadmin/DBA: due to my strong background in RDBMSs (+1TB storage).
 Many of CESGA's services, projects and critical infrastructure (Accounting for HPC resources) share both of these backends.
 You can check my github repo with some configurations I documented and a failover script in Python.
 I had to anonymize the code and pushed it to github from a private gitlab repo:

     * [pgpool-clusterconfig](https://github.com/lesandie/pgpool-clusterconfig)
     * [pgpool-failover](https://github.com/lesandie/pgpool-failover)

   * Videoconference and Streaming service infrastructure admin (Jitsi & BigBlueButton) https://seminar.cesga.es & https://meet.srv.cesga.es (150+ users).

-  * Chamilo VLE service devops/admin (https://aula.cesga.es) (10K users).
+  * Chamilo VLE service sysadmin/devops (https://aula.cesga.es) (10K users).
 In the e-Learnig area we also run a helpdesk to receive emails wih problems from users and to solve them, just pointing them out how to interact with the webapp to do some tasks, or in case of a bug, solve it and push the fix to our private gitlab repo.
 When we have time, we try to PR our corrections and new functionalities into the [Chamilo](https://github.com/chamilo/chamilo-lms) public repo.

-  * Nextcloud service infrastructure admin (https://cumulo.cesga.es) (200+ users).
+  * Nextcloud service infrastructure sysadmin (https://cumulo.cesga.es) (200+ users).

 * Helping different Universities research groups and spin-offs to setup and use the different cloud/computing infrastructures at CESGA.

-  * [GeoForsk](http://www.geoforsk.com): configuring and managing their ShinyProxy Docker infrastructure.
+  * [GeoForsk](http://www.geoforsk.com): configuring and managing their ShinyProxy Docker infrastructure with some dataops stuff.
   * [Project Djehuty](http://www.excavacionegipto.com/): The excavation team uses a hardened Raspberrypi4 in AP mode with a PostgreSQL11 instance.
 They use a Qgis template specially designed to map all the tomb layout and objects they find during the excavation process.
 When they bring back the "raspi4" I import all the data into the main cluster at CESGA's premises.

 **Mar.2001-Dec.2001 | Sales support eng./consultant, Ascential Software, Madrid, Spain**

 Ascential was acquired by Informix prior IBMs acquisition of the later.
-My work mainly was the design, implementation and exploitation of data warehouses using ETL and BI tools like DataStage or Crystal Reports.
+My work mainly was the design, implementation and exploitation of data warehouses using ETL and BI tools like DataStage, Cognos or Crystal Reports.
 Worked for customers like Repsol or Xunta de Galicia.

 **Mar.2000-Mar2001 | Sales support eng./consultant, Informix Software, Madrid, Spain**